Autumn Pet Care & Safety Tips

 Antifreeze poisoning is a common cause of pet death during the autumn and winter months.
 It has a sweet taste that appeals to pets, but even small amounts can be deadly.
 Symptoms of antifreeze poisoning include vomiting, lack of coordination, lethargy, and seizures.
 Left untreated, antifreeze poisoning can lead to kidney failure and death.

-To protect your pet, remember to keep antifreeze stored in secure containers that pets can't get into.
-It's also worth noting that antifreeze can leak from car radiators and is often found in garages and on driveways and sidewalks.
+Remember to keep antifreeze stored in secure containers that pets can't get into to protect your pet.
+It's also worth noting that antifreeze can leak from car radiators and is often found in garages, driveways, and sidewalks.

-If you live in an area that's prone to rodents, it pays to be cautious and keep your pet away from rodent poison.
+If you live in an area prone to rodents, it pays to be cautious and keep your pet away from rodent poison.
 Rodent poison contains dangerous chemicals like Warfarin or Bromethalin.
-Pets who ingest these poisons can suffer serious internal bleeding which leads to vomiting, lethargy, and ultimately death.
+Pets who ingest these poisons can suffer serious internal bleeding leading to vomiting, lethargy, and ultimately death.

 If you suspect your pet has ingested rodent bait, contact a veterinarian immediately for treatment advice.
 If possible, bring any remaining bait to the veterinarian's office so they can identify which chemical was used in its manufacture.
 This will help them determine the proper course of treatment for your pet.

 Mushrooms are another autumn hazard that can be deadly to pets.
-Even though many mushrooms are non-toxic, and some are even supportive of health, there are some varieties that contain toxins that are harmful to animals.
+Even though many mushrooms are non-toxic, and some are even supportive of health, some varieties contain toxins that are harmful to animals.

 Mushrooms like Amanita phalloides (Death cap), Galerina autumnalis (Autumn skullcap), and Amanita virosa (Destroying angel) contain amatoxins which cause severe damage to the liver and kidneys.